VeNoMouS/cloudscraper/README.md

 4. **Improved JavaScript Handling** - Better JS interpreter (js2py as default)
 5. **Enhanced Cookie Management** - Support for newer Cloudflare cookie types

+## Recent Updates

+- **Codebase Cleanup**: Removed redundant code and consolidated to a single module
+- **Test Suite Updates**: All tests now use the cloudscraper25 module
+- **Documentation**: Improved README with clearer examples and usage instructions

 ## Example Using All Enhanced Features

 ```python